AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 will explore this example app further in this article.

 As a developer of *Single Page Applications* or *SPA's*, no one needs to tell you how important the **router** of the application is.
-It translate the **browser address** into pages and also responds to user input to navigate to various *pages* or *views* in our application.
+It translate the **browser address** into related pages and also allows the user to navigate to various *pages* or *views* in our application.
 In a sense, the router can be seen as the heart of our applications.

-But, did you know, that quite a few users out there can't see that a navigation from one page to another has taken place?
+But, did you know, that quite a large number users out there often can't see that navigation from one page to another has taken place?

 Surprised?
-I can't blame you, I mean what can be more clear change in an application than a navigation from one page to the next??!!
+I can't blame you, I mean what can be a more clear change in an application's state than a navigation from one page to the next??!!

 So let's look at a very basic routed application created in **React** with the latest current version of **React Router**, namely *v4.0*.